For Denver’s Peter Illig, everything is metaphor.

 Diligently taking familiar images and theories and pieces of literature from the world around him – Illig pairs the often juxtaposing pieces of experience together.
 In this alchemical process, it is necessary for viewers to take the time and engage with the piece.
 But don’t misunderstand: this is not to say that Illig’s work is obscure or entirely abstract.
 It’s not.
 On the whole his work is concrete – and relatively easily accessible.

 Illig is an ardent believer that everybody should have a connection with art.
-After all, Illig says, the aim is “to get through to something elevated”.
+After all, as Illig said, the aim is “to get through to something elevated”.
 And embedded within all the mediums – music, literature, life or painting – there is that opportunity.

 In his quest to find meaning in the material world, Illig has triumphantly succeeded in pushing us all a little further beyond everything material, to the immaterial.